csantero/ember-cli-web-tools/README.md

 ember g ember-cli-web-tools
 ```

-To enable the addon within your app, you must configure your router to use the app's routes:
+To enable the addon within your app, you must configure your app's router to use the addon's routes:

 ```js
 /// app/router.js